Changelog

 I could probably say no end of positive things about the XCover6 Pro (in general) but the key bit for me is: this device Just Works, even coming from the Fold series of devices.
 I was able to get all of my personal apps setup, lightly tune the notification light, adjust the two side buttons custom functions and get Dex working such that I can do my $dayJob via a lapdock.
 I was floored when I thought to myself ‘huh, this could be a daily driver for me…’.
 I put that to the test and, yup, this can work as a daily driver instead of the Fold which is perfect for me.
 I can take the XCover6 Pro on my photo walks (I’m a nature/outdoor hobbyist photographer) and I can also take this to visit friends/family who live, quite literally, in the middle of nowhere.
 I can wander the woods or wrench on a car or go help the cat rescue non-profit that specializes in feral cats (aka: cats that are found+rescued from very dirty, gross environments).

 The phone is, rightly, flagged as a ‘mid-tier’ performer but it’s on the border of ‘mid-tier’ and ‘flagship’ levels of performance in my experience to date.
 Yes, it can briefly stutter but I’ve found such stutters to be pretty rare and not common.
 I also didn’t notice any meaningful or problematic lag when using Dex on the device.
 Dex was clearly using more cpu/ram/etc but it was still usable enough for me to do some $dayJob work via Remote Desktop.
 All of Samsung’s mid-range devices lack this level of capability from what I’ve seen and heard.
-The addition of Dex also puts this device ahead of some flagship phones (like the Galaxy Flip series).
+IMO, the addition of Dex also puts this device ahead of some flagship phones (like the Galaxy Flip series).

 I was also impressed by the Work Profile and Secure Folder features.
 They works exactly the same as the Fold’s implementation and allow me to keep my $dayJob and $kinkyStuff separate from the main area of the phone but still allowing me ‘fast access’ as needed, including notifications from apps that are setup with either the Work Profile or Secure Folder.
 It’s brilliantly executed and a flagship grade implementation.

 Something a friend asked about was ‘Always On Display’.
 Apparently they use it and desire it in a phone.
 I’ve asked for ‘why’ and they’ve yet to nail down the exact reason (which is fine).
 The XCover6 Pro lacks always on display support but it does have ’lift to wake’ and ‘double tap screen to turn on’.
 Personally I find the ’tap screen to wake’ a better option as I rarely care about the info provided by the always on display Android feature.
 Nevermind if I’m going to interact with my device, a double tap or lift to wake the screen is a natural set of movements for me.
-I also keep my phone in a rucksack / backpack, my pocket and other carrying options haphazardly and prefer it not have the screen auto-on for any reason.
+I also keep my phone in a rucksack / backpack, my pocket and other carrying options and prefer it not have the screen auto-on for any reason.
 I’ve had terrible results with always on display that yielded weird behaviors and results that can be impossible to undo.
 I’m not totally against always on display but I struggle to see the value in environments where a rugged phone is wise or required.
 If you have a specific reason/need for always on display: I’d love to hear the why of it so I can adjust this bit of my review accordingly.

 One, very minor, nit to pick with the phone is the notification light is a proper pain in the ass to tune.
 I had to use LED Blinker from the Play Store to make any meaningful adjustments to the notification light and even then… it can be annoyingly bright at night (my eyes are light sensitive).
 I still need to fiddle with this more but for now I put the phone into Do Not Disturb mode at night to prevent the notification light from firing.
 Thankfully the alarm app I use (Sleep as Android) can ignore Do Not Disturb mode.